apache/skywalking/docs/en/setup/backend/backend-storage.md

     flushInterval: ${SW_STORAGE_ES_FLUSH_INTERVAL:10} # flush the bulk every 10 seconds whatever the number of requests
     concurrentRequests: ${SW_STORAGE_ES_CONCURRENT_REQUESTS:2} # the number of concurrent requests
 ```

 ### About Namespace
 When namespace is set, names of all indexes in ElasticSearch will use it as prefix.

+### About Authentication
+We only support [basic authentication](https://www.elastic.co/guide/en/elasticsearch/client/java-rest/6.6/_basic_authentication.html).
+If you need that, you could set `user` and `password`.
+For how to enable http basic authentication, you could read this https://brudtkuhl.com/blog/securing-elasticsearch/

 ## MySQL
 Active MySQL as storage, set storage provider to **mysql**.